 Areas of Instruction

-Students attending Parkland School receive skill development and training in reading, fine motor, mathematics, language arts, snack program, physical education, health, hygiene, self-concept, iPad technology, computers, sensory integration, music, living vocational skills, pre-vocational skills, community awareness, social skills and recreation.
+Students attending Parkland School receive skill development and training in reading, fine motor, mathematics, language arts, GEMIINI speech program, snack program, physical education, health, hygiene, self-concept, iPad technology, computers, sensory integration, music, living vocational skills, pre-vocational skills, community awareness, social skills and recreation.
 Skill development in these areas are prioritized to provide the student with the most necessary skills needed to lead a productive and fulfilling life.

 Extra Curricular Activities

 Details of all trips are sent home ahead for preparation.
 Parents are required to send in $10.00 to $20.00 a year for the field trip fund.
 The due date for this is October 31st.

 Positive reinforcement is practiced continually at Parkland School to reward diligence, persistence, courage, compliance, and proper conduct.
 Formal awards are presented to students at Graduation exercises in June.